TheToolsmiths/ddl/proposals/attributes.md

 ### Value usage

 Attribute is used as a single value of any of the supported types.
-Mostly useful for typed attributes, but for completeness it also supports primitive types.
+It is meant for typed attributes, while primitive types are not allowed.

 Examples:
+- `[TypedAttribute { foo = false, bar = 42}]`

+Not allowed:
 - `["some text"]`
-- `[TypedAttribute { foo = false, bar = 42}]`

 ### Keyed usage